Critters Down Under: Fungus Gnats

 As with all insect and disease problems, keeping the greenhouse clean must be a top priority.
 Yellow sticky cards are an effective tool for monitoring fungus gnat populations and will indicate when a chemical control may be necessary.
 Chemical or biological control, however, is seldom necessary since minimizing fungus and other microbial growth in the greenhouse will minimize the food source necessary for fungus gnats to survive.

-For more information about plant nutrition and selecting the PRO-MIX product for your growing needs, please contact your Premier Tech Horticulture Grower Services Representative.
+For more information about plant nutrition and selecting the PRO-MIX product for your growing needs, please contact your Premier Tech Grower Services Representative.

 Jose Chen Lopez